siddacool/inputz/README.md

 ## Getting Started

-* visit https://inputz.herokuapp.com/download to customize and download the required files.
+* visit [_InputZ Downloads](https://inputz.herokuapp.com/download) to customize and download the required files.
-* use your prefered method for handing .scss and compressing .js files . we use gulp
+* use your prefered method for handing .scss and compressing .js files . we use [gulp](http://gulpjs.com/)

 ### Prerequisities